Animal Welfare Licensing

 The new licence mandatory conditions for each of the Animal Activities covered are set out below:

-Apply for a licence
+Apply for an Animal Welfare licence

 If you have been disqualified, or have had a licence revoked, you may not apply for a licence as laid down in Schedule 8 of the Animal Activity Licensing Regulations 2018

-To apply for a licence you will need to complete sections 1 and 7 and the relevant section(s) dependant on the activity you are applying to be licensed for:
+To apply for a licence you will need to complete sections 1 and 7 and the relevant other section(s) dependant on the activity you are applying to be licensed for:

-Once completed, please post to the address on the form or send by email to licensing.authority@redbridge.gov.uk
+Once completed, please post to the address on the form or send by email to licensing.authority@redbridge.gov.uk together with a plan of the premises and copies of your procedure notes, any training certificates and emergency plans.

 Inspections